manojkumar2kk11/Math-Challenge/README.md

   - Open CodeAnywhere EDI and log into your account.
   - Click New Workspace button.
   - Create a workspace from your project repository by creating a clone.

+Deployment
+  - Click the setting.
+  - Click the pages under the code and automation.
+  - Select the branch main and save.

 Creating a clone

   - From the repository, click Code.